AhmedAlfahdi/Mech.Eng.Hub/README.md

 ## Textbooks & Research Papers Resources [↫](#table-of-contents)

 1. [Library Genesis](https://libgen.is/) - The zenith of all online libraries.
 You can find almost any book here.[^1]
-2. [Sci-Hub](https://sci-hub.se/) - This is a website that has a lot of scientific papers that you can download for free.
-It is a great resource for finding papers that you can't find anywhere else.[^2]
+2. [Sci-Hub](https://sci-hub.se/) - This is a website that has a lot of scientific papers that you can download for free.[^2]
    1. [Sci-Hub X Now!](https://github.com/gchenfc/sci-hub-now) - Fast unrestricted access to academic papers with just a single click in the browser.
    2. [Zotero Scihub](https://github.com/ethanwillis/zotero-scihub) - Addon for Zotero and Juris-M to automatically download PDFs from Sci-Hub.
 3. [Open Source Mechanical Engineering Books](https://www.intechopen.com/subjects/121)